KLFzx/hobbit-lounge/README.md

 ## Getting Started For Developers

+Install Node.js on your machine.

+First run npm install to install all the required packeges.

-First, run the development server:
+Then, run the development server with:

 ```bash
 npm run dev